Lancashire’s baby friendly care applauded once again

 In the revalidation report, the Lancashire services were commended for how they have sustained Baby Friendly standards in the face of COVID-19 challenges, and how education packages were successfully transferred to online platforms.
 It also celebrated positive development work around perinatal mental health.

-Michelle Lee, Manager of Virgin Care in Lancashire, which runs Lancashire Healthy Young People and Families Service, said: “We are delighted that this gold standard has been revalidated.
+Michelle Lee, Manager of HCRG in Lancashire, which runs Lancashire Healthy Young People and Families Service, said: “We are delighted that this gold standard has been revalidated.
 This is particularly poignant following such a challenging year for all our healthcare professionals, and really recognises how they have continued to do their best to support families across Lancashire during the COVID-19 pandemic.”

 County Councillor Cosima Towneley, cabinet member for children and families, said: “This is a superb accolade for our services, which make a huge difference to families across Lancashire.